-Preventive Condition costs are expected to increase substantially in 2007 as a result of additional follow-up work identified through increased inspections and a catch-up of the backlog.
+Preventive Condition costs peaked in 2007 as a result of additional follow-up work identified through increased inspections and a catch-up of the backlog.
 However these costs should remain stable over the regulatory period as the benefits of more frequent inspections begin to be realised and the backlog is removed.